What is a code review?

 You will need to create code review groups before students can use this tool.

-- From the Teacher Dashboard, click the gear icon for your section and select Manage Students: (also accessible by clicking the link under the "login info" column)
+- From the Teacher Dashboard, find your CSA section row and select the number listed under the 'Students' column:

 - Select Manage Code Review Groups.